Mississippi state outlinePicture of a patch of sod in Mississippi

 Mississippi is a warm season state and falls in the region higlighted above

 Mississippi, with its warm season climate, prefers a particular set of grasses that relish the higher temperatures.
-The following grasses are the easiest to grow and maintain in Mississippi:
+The following sods are the easiest to grow and maintain in Mississippi:

 While it's possible to grow grasses meant for other regions with proper care, attention and timing, these are the most common grasses in Mississippi for residential lawns.